Calligraphy: Mongolia

 Mongolian calligraphy is also influenced by Chinese calligraphy, from tools to style.

 Tibet

 Tibetan calligraphy is central to Tibetan culture.
 The script is derived from Indic scripts.
-The nobles of Tibet, such as the High Lamas and inhabitants of the Potala Palace, were usually capable calligraphers.
-Tibet has been a center of Buddhism for several centuries, and that religion places a great deal of significance on written word.
+The nobles of Tibet, such as the High Lamas and inhabitants of the Potala Palace, were often capable calligraphers.
+Tibet has been a center of Buddhism for several centuries, with said religion placing a high significance on the written word.
 This does not provide for a large body of secular pieces, although they do exist (but are usually related in some way to Tibetan Buddhism).
-Almost all high religious writing involved calligraphy, including letters sent by the Dalai Lama and other religious and secular authority.
+Almost all high religious writing involved calligraphy, including letters sent by the Dalai Lama and other religious and secular authorities.
 Calligraphy is particularly evident on their prayer wheels, although this calligraphy was forged rather than scribed, much like Arab and Roman calligraphy is often found on buildings.
 Although originally done with a reed, Tibetan calligraphers now use chisel tipped pens and markers as well.

-"Temporary calligraphy"

-Temporary calligraphy, also called water calligraphy, is a practice of water-only calligraphy on the floor, which dries out within minutes.
-This practice is especially appreciated by the new generation of retired Chinese in public parks of China.
-These will often open studio-shops in tourist towns offering traditional Chinese calligraphy to tourists.
-Other than writing the clients name, they also sell fine brushes as souvenirs and limestone carved stamps.

-Since late 1980s, a few Chinese artists have branched out traditional Chinese calligraphy to a new territory by mingling Chinese characters with English letters; notable new forms of calligraphy are Xu Bing's square calligraphy and DanNie's coolligraphy or cooligraphy.